Elections in Pennsylvania

 Elections in Pennsylvania elect the five state-level offices, the Pennsylvania General Assembly, including the senate and house of representatives, as well as the state's congressional delegation for the United States Senate and the United States House of Representatives.
 Presidential elections are held every four years in Pennsylvania.
-The state is one of the most competitive nationally, with narrow victories that alternate between the parties across all major offices.
-On the presidential level, the state has been considered a swing state throughout its entire history as it only voted for the nationwide loser on only 10 occasions (1824, 1884, 1892, 1912, 1916, 1932, 1948, 1968, 2000, and 2004).
-Meaning it has voted for the national winner 83% of the time, as of 2020.
+Considered a swing state, it is one of the most competitive nationally, with narrow victories that alternate between the parties across all major offices.
+On the presidential level, the state has voted for the nationwide loser on only 10 occasions (1824, 1884, 1892, 1912, 1916, 1932, 1948, 1968, 2000, and 2004), meaning it has voted for the national winner 83% of the time, as of 2020.

-In a 2020 study, Pennsylvania was ranked by the Election Law Journal as the 19th hardest state for citizens to vote in.
+In a 2020 study, Pennsylvania was ranked by the Election Law Journal as the 19th hardest state for citizens to vote in, based on registration and identification requirements, and convenience provisions.

 House of Representatives

 Pennsylvania's congressional delegation is composed of nine Democrats and eight Republicans, since the 2022 elections.

 The five most recent House elections: